Operator's manual for Dynamics 365 Guides in preview

 Get started with the HoloLens app

-Now that your HoloLens is calibrated, and you know how to get around by gazing and using gestures, it’s time to open a guide and get some work done.
+Now that your HoloLens device is calibrated, and you know how to get around by gazing and using gestures, it’s time to open a guide and get some work done.
 Start by installing the app if someone hasn’t already installed it for you.

 Install the HoloLens app